joelparkerhenderson/system-quality-attributes/doc/accountability/index.md

 - **Role-Based Access Control**: Implement role-based access control to limit who can perform certain actions and who can view logs and audit trails.
 - **Incident Response**: Develop and maintain incident response plans that include procedures for investigating and addressing accountability-related issues.

-### Conclusion

-Accountability is a critical aspect of software systems that ensures transparency, security, and trust by allowing actions and changes to be traced back to responsible individuals or entities.
-By addressing accountability as a system quality attribute, a non-functional requirement, and a cross-functional constraint, organizations can create systems that are transparent, secure, and compliant with relevant regulations and standards.
-This not only enhances the system’s reliability and trustworthiness but also supports effective management and governance.

 </span>

 **Define accountable:** <span data-chatgpt-prompt="define accountable (computers and software)"> Accountable, in the context of computers and software, refers to the state or capability of a system or application to record and report on the actions of its users or components.
 It means that every action taken within the system or application can be traced back to the person or entity responsible for it.
 This can include logging user activity, tracking data changes, and maintaining an audit trail of all system events.
 This feature is typically implemented to ensure transparency, meet regulatory requirements, and enable effective troubleshooting and incident response.</span>